cnr-ibba/SMARTER-backend/flask-data/smarter/docs/source/accessing/python.rst

 Deal with data and pagination in python
 ---------------------------------------

-We can define some utility functions to deal with data and pagination:
+We can define some utility functions to deal with data and pagination.
+Those functions are general and can be used to access any endpoint of the SMARTER API:

 .. code-block:: python